-Note that these series don’t offer a way less value than an American Standard, in fact, they are seriously excellent instruments for even professional players and still made in the USA!
+Note that these series don’t offer way less value than an American Standard, in fact, they are seriously excellent instruments for even professional players and are still made in the USA!

 All settings on 3 different channels on the amp were set to noon as in other videos for a better comparison.

-You can even see how much satin look and feel this fingerboard has!
+You can even see how much satin looks and feel this fingerboard!
 I’m a big fan of maple fingerboards without any lacquer applied.
 This guitar has almost none of this layer on the board that normally feels very strange to me and sometimes even sticky!

 What has changed so far with Fender American Special vs Performer Stratocasters?

-As with many other companies from many fields of businesses, they usually have to come up with some fresh line of products.
+As with many other companies from many fields of business, they usually have to come up with a fresh line of products.
 Fender also does the same thing regularly and now we have the Fender American Performer Series Stratocasters 🙂

 The most remarkable difference is the pickups and the extra feature that enables you to coil-split the HB pickup, the rest is pretty much the same guitar.

 Also, we need to mention that they have brought up different colours and finish options 🙂